ryankosgit/RubiksCube/README.md

 # Rubik's Cube Simulator

 This is a simulation built in C++ of a 3x3 Rubik's Cube.
 The user can utilize the terminal to write commands using Rubik's Cube notation that  decide the cube's move, or can scramble it using an algorithm I built that follows the official World Cube Association scrambling rules.
+Also, your compiler needs to support C++11 or higher.

 # Files
 ```